clearbold/inviter/README.md

 inviter
 =======

 Inviter is a PHP app that generates emails with iCal (.ics) attachments to send meeting invites.
-It supports HTML email templates so you can branded emails.
+It supports HTML email templates so you can send branded emails.

 I built inviter for two reasons: